XianZhi-Ma/WeavingUnet/README.md

 The processed Massachusetts dataset can be obtained at: https://pan.baidu.com/s/1IOp0qI7t3swYrqaKfcGmjg, with the access code: xzma.

+If you have any questions, feel free to contact me at xianzhima@smail.nju.edu.cn.
 Thank you for your attention.